venkatesh2100/mypollo/Readme.md

-# Mypollo - Fullstack Client Management [Dr's.choice] 99.1 recommended.🧔🕶💎🥼🥽.
+# Mypollo - Fullstack Client Management [Dr's.choice] 99.1 recommended.🧔🕶🥼🥽.

 - I had attached all the env.example files to check whether the code is Running on local.